dita-community/dita-ot-project-docker/README.md

 To generate the HTML5 version of the project Web site, do the following:

-1. If you haven't ready, make a new clone of the project and check out branch "gh-pages".
+1. If you haven't already, make a new clone of the project and check out branch "gh-pages".
 This clone will be the target of the output
 2. Run the following Docker command (OS X version, for Windows add "/c" before "/Users" in the -v parameter):
   ```